-Both are sold as stand-alone products and ingredients in many calorie-free, light, and diet products.
+Both stevia and Splenda are sold as stand-alone products and ingredients in many calorie-free, light, and diet products.

 This article examines the difference between stevia and Splenda, including how they’re used and whether one is healthier.

-Splenda has been around since 1998 and is the most common sucralose-based, low-calorie sweetener.
-Sucralose is a type of indigestible artificial sugar that’s created chemically by replacing some of the atoms in sugar with chlorine (
+Splenda has been around since 1998 and is the most common sucralose-based, low calorie sweetener.
+Sucralose is a type of indigestible artificial sugar that’s created chemically by replacing some of the atoms in sugar with chlorine (1).

 To make Splenda, digestible sweeteners like maltodextrin are added to sucralose.
 Splenda comes in powdered, granulated, and liquid form and is often offered in packets alongside other artificial sweeteners and regular sugar at restaurants.

-Stevia is also sold in stevia blends, which are highly processed and made with a refined stevia extract called rebaudioside A. Other sweeteners like maltodextrin and erythritol are added, too.
+Stevia is also sold in stevia blends.
+These are highly processed and made with a refined stevia extract called rebaudioside A. Other sweeteners like maltodextrin and erythritol are added, too.
 Popular stevia blends include Truvia and Stevia in the Raw.

-Highly purified stevia extracts contain a lot of glycosides — compounds that give stevia leaves their sweetness.
+Highly purified stevia extracts contain a lot of glycosides, the compounds that give stevia leaves their sweetness.
 Crude stevia extract is unpurified stevia that contains leaf particles.
 Lastly, whole-leaf stevia extract is made by cooking whole leaves in a concentrate (

-Summary Splenda is the most popular brand of sucralose-based artificial sweeteners, while stevia is a naturally-derived sweetener from the stevia plant.
+Splenda is the most popular brand of sucralose-based artificial sweeteners, while stevia is a naturally derived sweetener from the stevia plant.
 Both come in powdered, liquid, granulated, and dried forms, as well as in sweetener blends.

 Stevia is a zero-calorie sweetener, but Splenda contains some calories.
-According to the United States Department of Agriculture (USDA), sweeteners like Splenda can be labeled “calorie-free” if they contain 5 calories or less per serving (6).
+According to the United States Department of Agriculture (USDA), sweeteners like Splenda can be labeled “calorie-free” if they contain 5 calories or fewer per serving (5).

 Splenda and stevia are widely used sweeteners that have some considerable differences.